 Tree maintenance helps ensure safe and reliable electric service to our community and is provided at no additional cost to members.
 When trees grow too close to power lines, they can interrupt electric service and create hazardous conditions for you and your neighbors.
 This is especially true during periods of strong winds, ice and snow.
 Our goal is to maintain a balance between safe and reliable electric service and the health of your trees.
 Tree crews are trained in modern tree trimming techniques and safe work practices.

-Contractors for TCEC typically have signs identifying them as contractors on their vehicle.
+Contractors for TCEC typically have signs identifying them as contractors on their vehicles.
 Before trimming or removing trees from a homeowner's property, they will attempt to contact the homeowner.
-If unable to reach a homeowner, they will try to leave notice of their visit at the property.
+If unable to reach a homeowner, they will try to leave a notice of their visit to the property.